LedgerProject/home/teams/e.md

 # /e/ - Privacy Central app

-/e/ is an Android operating system which respect its users’ privacy!
+/e/OS is a deGoogled and pro-privacy mobile operating system compatible with Android applications!

 That is why, as part of the LEDGER program, we are developing a “Privacy Central app”.
 This app will let Android users have a good understanding of the privacy concerns that exist around applications they are using.
 And, in addition, it will give them tools to protect their privacy.